 Properties categorized as repetitive loss properties have a greater need for flood protection.
 Since FEMA wants communities to address their repetitive loss problems because of the large drain on the NFIP Fund, the PPI committee wanted to take further action to specifically target repetitive loss areas for outreach.
 The committee identified 9 repetitive loss areas within the City with a total of 48 properties.
-These designated areas consist of repetitive loss properties, historical claims properties, and properties without any past claims but with similar flood conditions to the repetitive loss and historical claims properties.
-Figure 2 on the following page illustrates the location of the repetitive loss areas in relation to the mapped floodplains.
+These designated areas consist of repetitive loss properties, historical claims properties, and properties without any past claims but with similar flood conditions to the repetitive loss areas in relation to the mapped floodplains.
 The details of the repetitive loss areas are included within the City's Repetitive Loss Area Analysis (RLAA).